SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 # Install and Configure Solace PubSub+ Software Event Broker in an HA Tuple using AWS Cloud Formation

+This project is a best practice template intended for development and demo purposes.
+The tested and recommended Solace PubSub+ Software Event Broker version is 9.8.

 This document provides a quick getting started guide to install a Solace PubSub+ software event broker deployment in Amazon Web Services cloud computing platform.

-The supported event broker version is 9.7 or later.
-For earlier broker releases use [this GitHub version of the QuickStart](https://github.com/SolaceProducts/pubsubplus-aws-ha-quickstart/tree/v2.0.1).

 ![alt text](/images/Solace-AWS-HA-Prod-3AZ.png "Production Environment for Solace PubSub+")